-Now we were in the advanced training, with the same Cadre, and some new ones added for good measure.
+Now we were in the advanced training part of the preparation, with the same Cadre, and some new ones added for good measure.

 During this time, we had a week called Field Week.
-Essentially we went out into the field, to learn how to live out there, how to do reconnoissance, how to behave properly at the team, and platoon levels.
-We were carrying what we would need to sustain us for a week.
-All on our backs.
-It was summer and temps during the day reached often above 100 F (37 C).
+Essentially we went out into the field, to learn how to live out there, how to do reconnoissance, and how to behave properly at the team, and platoon levels.
+We were carrying what we would need to sustain us for a week, all on our backs.
+It was summer and temps during the day reached often well above 100 F (37 C).
 It was fun...

 I think we slept maybe 5 or 6 hours overall that week.
 It was a hard week, always moving, always doing something, always not knowing what would be next, what awaited us.
 The training was fast paced, and really forced us to have to concentrate, even when we were completely done.

-The Sergeant told us how proud he was of the whole week, how - in spite of a few times we were needed to get reminded that this was a platoon and not a fun club - we performed to his standards, and how this week was overall a good one.
+The Sergeant told us how proud he was of the whole week, how - in spite of a few times we screwed up and needed to be reminded that this was a not a social club - we performed to his standards, and how this week was overall a good one.
 We were happy.
 We felt the stress disappear, a little bit.
-And we knew this night we were going to have a hot meal, a shower and sleep at least 5 hours.
+And we knew this night we were going to have a hot meal, a shower, and sleep at least 5 hours.
 It was a good feeling.

 Then, it got serious.

 The Sergeant told us to turn 180 degrees.
 Still in formation.

 There, standing with a very evil smile was our Commanding Officer.
 He told us: "Well, I don't agree with the Sergeant.
 So, welcome to your White Night".
 He told us to run, for time.

 The feeling we had, the anger and almost despair that some felt, was too much.
 Seven people quit.
 Right there.
 They said "fuck this shit", and they asked to be gone.